 What type of bike do I need?

-We recommend that you use a medium to large capacity dual purpose / adventure style bike.
+Our expeditions are designed so that you can use your own motorcycle.
+We recommend that you use a dual purpose / adventure style bike.
 We support any make and model.
-Our Support Crew ride the Triumph Tiger 800XCx or Triumph Explorer XC.
-We also have lots of experience with the BMW GS range.
-What is important is that you have a reliable and robust bike that you are comfortable riding and has been fully serviced prior to the start and has new tyres.
+Our Support Crew normally ride the Triumph Tiger 900XCA or Tiger 1200XCA.
+We also have extensive experience with the BMW GS motorcycle range, having ridden them for over 15 years and many riders chose a BMW GS bike.
+The smallest capacity bike that has been used on this trip previously has been the Honda CB500X.
+What is important is that you have a reliable and robust bike that you are comfortable riding and that it has been properly prepared and fully serviced prior to the start and has new tyres.

 What riding experience do I need?

 This trip is not suitable for novice riders.
 It is our toughest expedition and is only suitable for those with advanced road riding skills, experienced in riding up to 400 road miles in one day and be confident at tackling up to 250 miles on challenging, unpaved roads.
 Three weeks of riding is at high altitudes over 4,000 metres, where it is often cold.
 Ideally you should also have other travel experience in developing countries, either on or off the bike.

 We generally recommend that you are an experienced motorcyclist, who has ridden overseas before and is used to touring.
 You will enjoy the experience more if your riding is of an advanced standard and by that we mean you have a good command of slow control (eg you don’t dangle your feet or paddle at slow speeds and can U-turn your bike), you are assertive on the road and have good forward planning and hazard perception, you are able to perform safe and precise overtakes and are able ride to the legal speed limits.